 What I don’t like about this place is the lack of seating for waiting parents as well as insufficient cleanliness.
 The floors and equipment are dusty.
 Bring white socks and see for yourself.
 When it gets crowded, you’ll have to stand around while you wait for your playing kiddos.

-If you go: They are open daily between 10 am and 8 pm.
 Adults and babies under 12 months don’t pay an admission fee.
-Toddler (ages 1 to 4) fees are $6.95 per kid.
-Children between 5 and 12 pay $12.95 each.
+Toddler (ages 1 to 4) fees are $9.50 per kid.
+Children between 5 and 12 pay $14.95 each.
+They offer one free admission for older teenagers 13-18 with each family’s paid admission.

 Address: 3198 Wonderland Road South London, Ontario; Phone: 519 – 668 2481